kzha0/kzha0/README.md

 BA student and coding hobbyist, exploring business analytics and ML.
+I use arch btw (real)